Our

 Andra Daans starts her art career at the Royal Academy of Art in The Hague (1983-1985).
 She continues her study in Rome at the Free Academy of Fine Arts (1985-1989).
 During that period, she is invited to take part at The International Biennale, Malta (1987

 With my artwork, I want to reflect on the life of enslaved and or poor children, without losing reality, giving them an expressive identity.
 In my new series of paintings, I want to show the painful history of slavery.
 The last few years I have been focusing on developing a new contemporary style.
 In addition, I searched for a theme that gives me the opportunity to develop a clearly recognizable style.
 The result is the series ‘Portraits of Life’, based on true stories.
+Without losing reality, giving them an expressive identity.
+My intent is to elicit an emotional response without dictating to the viewer what they should or shouldn't be feeling.

 Valerie Davis